Explore spiritual power spots in ancient Yamato

 Many important cultural properties include the main hall and the main statue, the Eleven-Faced Kannnon, or the Goddess of Mercy of 9.3 meters, said to be the largest wooden statue in Japan.
 The stage of the main hall is similar to that of famous Kiyomizu-temple in Kyoto, and has an amazing view!
 Why don’t you ask for a beautiful Shuin (朱印), or a seal stamp of the temple, handwritten by a priest or special staff with ink brush just in front of you.

 <One Day Course>

 JR Nara station ➡Ohmiwa Shrine➡Hasedera Temple➡Murouji Temple➡Murou Ryuketsu Temple

 After finishing the half-day course, we take another train to “Murou-guchi-Ouno”, and visit “Murouji Temple by bus or taxi, further deep in nature.

 This temple is a Buddhist temple of Shingon school, located between Nara and Mie prefectures. located deep in nature.
-Murouji has been called “Nyonin-Koya”(Mt Koya for women), since it has allowed women to visit, while famous Mount Koya in Wakayama Prefecture had not permitted women to visit to become nuns.
+Murouji has been called “Nyonin-Koya”(Mt Koya for women), since it has allowed women to visit, while the famous Mount Koya in Wakayama Prefecture had not permitted women to visit to become nuns.
 You will walk up many stone steps to reach the symbolic, charming Five-story pagoda.
-Many old Buddhist statues are also the feature of this temple.
+Many old Buddhist statues are also a feature of this temple.

 ●Murou Ryuketsu Shrine